ljsinclair/ljsinclair/README.md

 Up to you, really.

-FYI: If you want a pro marketer, you could do worse than to talk to Ryan Smith at [The Access Agency](https://www.theaccessagency.com.au/)
+**FYI**: If you want a pro marketer, you could do worse than to talk to Ryan Smith at [The Access Agency](https://www.theaccessagency.com.au/)

 ## But why isn't it pretty?